Dual Diagnosis Treatment Oswego, IL

 Kendall County Health Department Oe Oswego Police Department

-Kendall County Health Department Oe Oswego Police Department is a dual diagnosis treatment center in Oswego, Illinois that offers treatment for alcohol or drug addiction and mental health disorders that include generalized anxiety disorder as well as avoidant personality disorder.
+Kendall County Health Department Oe Oswego Police Department is a dual diagnosis treatment center in Oswego, Illinois that provides treatment services for alcohol or drug addiction and mental health disorders that include bipolar disorder as well as schizoid personality disorder.

 Address: 3355 Wooley Road, Oswego, IL 60543 in Kendall County